 Sources identified the shooter as Jason “J.T.”
 Ready, a reputed neo-Nazi who made headlines when he launched a militia movement to patrol the Arizona desert to hunt for illegal immigrants and drug smugglers.

-Though a white supremacist, Ready was a familiar face to Arizonans who followed local politics.
-He was a friend and political ally of former Arizona Senate President and Tea Party leader Russell Pearce, the architect of the state’s controversial anti-immigrant S.B.
+Ready was a white supremacist and familiar presence to Arizonans who followed local politics.
+He was a political ally to former Arizona Senate President and Tea Party celebrity Russell Pearce, the architect of the state’s controversial anti-immigrant S.B.
 1070 law.

 J.T.
 Ready and Russell Pearce